CHAPTER Eng

 New. #13859, eff 3-26-24

-In order to safeguard the life, health, property, and welfare of the
+safeguard the life, health, property, and welfare of the public and to

-public and to establish and maintain a high standard of integrity, skills, and
+establish and maintain a high standard of integrity, skills, and practice in

-practice in the profession of engineering the following rules of professional
+the profession of engineering the following rules of professional conduct are

-These rules shall be binding upon every person holding a license as a
+be binding upon every person holding a license as a professional engineer and

-professional engineer and on all persons, corporations, or other legal entities
+on all persons, corporations, or other legal entities authorized to perform

 Source. #2364-a, eff 5-17-83; ss by #3031, eff